-In the case of a plan of easements only, the bounding edges in the three dimensional diagram may be constructed in full lines instead of broken lines, if this would make the diagram clearer.
-Note that the lines bounding the footprint of the easement must be shown in broken lines regardless of the line style adopted in the three dimensional diagram.
+In the case of a plan of secondary interests only, the bounding edges in the three dimensional diagrams may be constructed in full lines instead of broken lines, if this would make the diagram clearer.
+Note that the lines bounding the footprint of the easement must be shown in broken lines regardless of the line style adopted in the three dimensional diagrams.